What’s so good about Good Friday?

 When the first Good Friday happened, Jesus declared in Mark 15:34 “Eloi, Eloi, lema sabachthani?” which means, “My God, my God, why have you forsaken me?”
 Why did Jesus feel forsaken by the Father?

-All these I explained to Tim.
+All of these I explained to Tim.
 His response?

 As a result, after an understanding of the gospel of Jesus, he responds by turning away from sin and fully surrendering his life to Christ as his Lord and Savior.